SankaranarayananMurugan/spring-security-guide/22. Token Based Authentication/README.md

 We are not going to perform authentication ourselves by checking the existence of username and password in the database.
 Spring Security provides `AuthenticationManager` interface having only one method `authenticate()` which accepts and returns `Authentication` object.
 Remember `Authentication` object we retrieved earlier from `SecurityContext` inside `AuthenticationFacade` class which represented the current authenticated user.

 We will use `UsernamePasswordAuthenticationToken` class to create an unauthenticated `Authentication` object with the *username* & *password* and authenticate it using `AuthenticationManager`.
-It will then internally call our `DbUserDetailsService` to load the user by his username, authenticate him using the given password and returns the authenticated `Authentication` object.
-We will then return the UUID token if the authentication is success.
+It will then internally call our `DbUserDetailsService` to load the user by the username, authenticate using the given password and returns the authenticated `Authentication` object.
+We will then return the UUID token only if the authentication is success.
 ```java
 @Autowired
 private AuthenticationManager authenticationManager;